JeschkeLab/DeerLab/docsrc/source/index.rst

 ﻿DeerLab-development Documentation
 =====================================================

-Welcome to the documentation for DeerLab.

-.. warning:: DeerLab is currently in the pre-release stage and under active development.
-Major changes are likely before the first stable version is released.
+.. warning:: DeerLab is currently in the pre-release stage (version numbers 0.x) and under active development.
+Major changes are likely before the first stable version (1.0) is released.

 DeerLab is a MATLAB toolbox for the analysis of data from dipolar EPR (electron paramagnetic resonance) spectroscopy.
 Dipolar EPR spectroscopy techniques include DEER (double electron-electron resonance), RIDME (relaxation-induced dipolar modulation enhancement), and others.

-DeerLab consists of a collection of functions that perform single processing or data fitting tasks.
-They can be combined in scripts to generate custom analysis workflows.
+DeerLab consists of a collection of functions that perform individual tasks.
+There are functions for generating synthetic signals as well as for processing and fitting experimental data.

-DeerLab provides two types of distance distribution models: parameter-free models (as used in Tikhonov regularization) as well as a series of parametrized distance distribution models (multi-Gaussians, worm-like chain, etc.).
-It also provides a selection of background models .
-There are functions for generating synthetic datasets as well as for fitting and analyzing experimental data sets.
+DeerLab provides two types of distance distribution models: parameter-free models (as used in Tikhonov regularization) as well as a series of parametrized distance distribution models (multi-Gaussians, multi-Rice, worm-like chain, etc.).
+It also provides a selection of background models (homogeneous spin distribution in 3 or fractal dimensions, excluded-volume effects).

 .. toctree::
     :hidden: